See JDK 7 and JRE 7 Installation Guide for general information about installing JDK 7 and JRE 7.

 For issues related to the Java Update feature, see Java Update.

-64-bit Windows operating systems (which may be Windows 7, Vista or XP) come with a 32-bit Internet Explorer (IE) browser as the standard (default) for viewing web pages.
+64-bit Windows operating systems (which may be Windows 7, Windows 8 or Vista) come with a 32-bit Internet Explorer (IE) browser as the standard (default) for viewing web pages.
 These operating systems also include a 64-bit Internet Explorer browser.
 However, using it is optional, and it must be explicitly selected to view web pages.
 Note that because some web content may not work properly in a 64-bit browser, it is recommended that you use the default 32-bit browser and install the 32-bit JRE.

 Note: The Windows Online Installer and Java Update features are not applicable to 64-bit architecture.